-Although these previous JWST studies of ionized outflows at $3<z<9$ are providing relevant information about their incidence, properties and impact on the host galaxies, all of them have been based on integrated information obtained from Multi Object Spectroscopy (MOS) or Wide Field Slitless Spectroscopy (WFSS).
-Moreover, they have targeted galaxies with log~(M$_\star$/M$_\odot$) $<9.5$, while the higher mass range of starbursts, a regime where outflows are theorized to be more common but are increasingly suppressed by the deepening gravitational potential, remains to be explored.
-In this context, NIRSpec IFU observations provide, for the first time, the possibility to spatially resolve ionized outflows at high redshift.
-In fact, some studies have already started to identify and characterize spatially-resolved ionized outflows in star-forming galaxies at $z>3$ \citep[][]{lampertiGANIFSJWSTNIRSpec2024a, rodriguezdelpinoGANIFSCoevolutionHighly2024, iveyExploringSpatiallyResolvedMetallicities2025, parlantiGANIFSMultiphaseAnalysis2025, marconciniGANIFSDissectingMultiple2025, scholtzGANIFSISMProperties2025, zamoraGANIFSUnderstandingIonization2025}.
-In this work, we extend previous studies by exploiting NIRSpec IFU observations of a large sample of massive and luminous star-forming galaxies at $3<z<9$ to provide a benchmark study of star-formation driven ionized outflows in the early Universe.
+Although these previous JWST studies of ionised outflows at $3<z<9$ provide relevant information about their incidence, properties, and impact on the host galaxies, they are all based on integrated information obtained from Multi Object Spectroscopy (MOS) or Wide Field Slitless Spectroscopy (WFSS).
+Moreover, they have targeted galaxies with log~(M$_\star$/M$_\odot$) $<9.5$, while the higher mass range of starbursts, a regime where outflows are theorised to be more common but are increasingly suppressed by the deepening gravitational potential, remains to be explored.
+In this context, NIRSpec Integral Field Spectroscopy (IFS) observations provide, for the first time, the possibility to spatially resolve ionised outflows at high redshift.
+In fact, some studies have already started to identify and characterise spatially resolved ionised outflows in star-forming galaxies at $z>3$ \citep[][]{lampertiGANIFSJWSTNIRSpec2024a, rodriguezdelpinoGANIFSCoevolutionHighly2024, iveyExploringSpatiallyResolved2026, parlantiGANIFSMultiphaseAnalysis2025, marconciniGANIFSDissectingMultiple2025, scholtzGANIFSISMProperties2025, zamoraGANIFSUnderstandingionization2025}.
+In this work, we extend previous studies by leveraging the unique spatially resolved power of NIRSpec IFS observations of a relatively large sample of massive and luminous star-forming galaxies at $3<z<9$, delivering a benchmark study of star formation--driven ionised outflows in the early Universe.

-This paper is organized as follows.
-In Section~\ref{sec:data} we describe the NIRSpec observations, the reduction, and the analysis of the data.
-Section~\ref{sec:general_properties} contains a description of the general properties of the sample and in Section~\ref{sec:outflow_regions} we describe the spectral modeling and the criteria to identify outflows.
-In Section~\ref{sec:results} we present the main results obtained while a discussion on their implications is presented in Section~\ref{sec:Discussion}.
-Finally, the summary of the main results and concluding remarks are presented in Section~\ref{sec:conclusions}.
+This paper is organised as follows.
+In Sect.~\ref{sec:data} we describe the NIRSpec observations, the reduction, and the analysis of the data.
+In Sect.~\ref{sec:analysis} we describe the data analysis, including the spectral modelling of emission lines using the R2700 data and the stellar mass estimation using the R100 data.
+Section~\ref{sec:general_properties} contains a description of the general properties of the sample, and in Sect.~\ref{sec:outflow_regions} we describe the spectral modelling and the criteria to identify outflows.
+In Sect.~\ref{sec:results} we present the main results obtained, while a discussion on their implications is presented in Sect.~\ref{sec:Discussion}.
+Finally, a summary of the main results and our concluding remarks are presented in Sect.~\ref{sec:conclusions}.